Mary learned to cook at her mother's knee. She likes to share recipes for some of the old-fashioned dishes she still serves her family.

 My children loved D.V.O.T.
 Ever heard of that dish?
 You just add dried beef to the sauce.
 On its own, it's a fine addition to a variety of dishes like chicken and vegetables, but it's also the basis for many other more complex recipes like Alfredo sauce and soufflés.

 One of the most useful properties of basic white sauces is that they're so easy to modify for a wide range of purposes.
 For instance, if you'd like to give your sauce an added "kick," try adding red pepper.
-You might also try grating cheddar cheese into your sauce for scrumptious cheesy flavor.
+You might also try grating cheddar cheese into your sauce for a scrumptious cheesy flavor.
 Experiment—because its flavor is so neutral, most common ingredients complement a basic white sauce so well.

 Every good cook should know how to make a good lump-free white sauce!